Don’t know about you guys but I am fed of reading gazillions of articles on VPN and their types and their forms and their everything else!

 We have already discussed a lot about IPsec Protocol for VPN services so I won’t kill much time here.
 Basically, IPSec sets up a tunnel from the remote site thus securing any format of data transfer.
 This makes it easy for you to connect to any form of application (web apps or anything else) through this tunnel and stay secured.

-IPSec is one of the tried and tested VPN protocols that has satisfied users for past many years.
+IPSec is one of the tried and tested VPN protocols that has satisfied users for the past many years.
 IPSec will always look at a client installed on your machine for him to work successfully.
-The client software is usually free unless you end up using a custom software provided by your vendor.
+The client software is usually free unless you end up using custom software provided by your vendor.
 This will cost you some bucks.